 Okay, you’ve done it; you started your own Etsy shop (yeah!)
-You know what you’re going to sell (from post #1 in this series), and now that you’ve committed yourself, you’re wondering the big scary questions…
+You know what you’re going to sell, and now that you’re committed, you’re wondering the big scary questions…

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info